barsimark/barsimark.github.io/_posts/2024-07-10-alphafold.md

 In order to fully comprehend the neural network in the later chapters, a bit of background information about the structure of proteins is required.
 There are four components in these structures, in the following complexity order: primary, secondary, tertiary, and quaternary.

 The most basic structure is the primary.
 It is determined by the linear sequence of the components, the amino acids.
 There are 20 neutral ones, and a few ambigous mixtures.
 These amino acids form long chains by connecting to each other, resulting in the primary protein structure.
-The two ends of the protein chain are called the C-terminus and the N-terminus (Sanger, 1952).
+The two ends of the protein chain are called the C-terminus and the N-terminus<d-cite key="sanger"></d-cite>.

 {% include figure.liquid loading="eager" path="assets/img/alphafold/primary_structure.jpg" class="img-fluid rounded z-depth-1" %}
 <div class="caption">
-    Primary protein structure (Creative Biostructure, 2024)
+    Primary protein structure<d-cite key="creative"></d-cite>
 </div>

 The secondary structure refers to the local substructure of these proteins.
 This is also called the backbone.
-By definition, this is a “continuous chain of atoms that runs throughout the length of a protein” (Si, 2020) There are two different types of secondary structure: alpha-helix, and beta-sheets (Khan Academy, 2024) as illustrated by the following image:
+By definition, this is a “continuous chain of atoms that runs throughout the length of a protein”<d-cite key="si"></d-cite>.
+There are two different types of secondary structure: alpha-helix, and beta-sheets<d-cite key="khanacademy"></d-cite> as illustrated by the following image:

 {% include figure.liquid loading="eager" path="assets/img/alphafold/secondary_structure.png" class="img-fluid rounded z-depth-1" %}
 <div class="caption">
-    Secondary protein structure (Khan Academy, 2024)
+    Secondary protein structure<d-cite key="khanacademy"></d-cite>
 </div>

 The three dimensional shape of a single protein chain is called the tertiary structure.
-This is determined by the bonds within the chain (Khan Academy, 2024).
+This is determined by the bonds within the chain <d-cite key="khanacademy"></d-cite>.

 {% include figure.liquid loading="eager" path="assets/img/alphafold/tertiary_structure.png" class="img-fluid rounded z-depth-1" %}
 <div class="caption">
-    Tertiary protein structure (Khan Academy, 2024)
+    Tertiary protein structure<d-cite key="khanacademy"></d-cite>
 </div>

 The final, quaternary structure is determined by the aggregation of various different chains.
-The bond between these individual chains gives the final structure of the protein, as showcased by this image (Wikipedia, 2024):
+The bond between these individual chains gives the final structure of the protein, as showcased by this image<d-cite key="wikiprotein"></d-cite>:

 {% include figure.liquid loading="eager" path="assets/img/alphafold/quarternary_structure.jpg" class="img-fluid rounded z-depth-1" %}
 <div class="caption">
-    Quaternary protein structure (Creative Biostructure, 2024)
+    Quaternary protein structure<d-cite key="creative"></d-cite>
 </div>

 ## Dataset